What to expect when you visit St Jude’s

 The length of St Jude’s services range from about 75 to 90 minutes.
 They include songs, praying, reading from the Bible, and hearing a talk about what the Bible means and how it applies to life in 21st century Australia.
 You can participate as much or as little as you feel comfortable.

 Our services follow the shape of the Anglican Prayer Book, but we don’t use actual books.
-The words of the songs and some of the prayers are on the screen.
+The words of the songs and some of the prayers are on the screen or service booklet.
 The music is usually led by a band, which will have a range of instruments in it.

 We celebrate the Lord’s Supper (or ‘communion’) regularly in each congregation.
 If you are a Christian believer, you are welcome to join us in remembering Jesus’ death and resurrection in this symbolic meal.
 Or if you’d prefer, you can remain in your seat while others take part; no one will think this is strange.